railsware/ssm-param-tool/README.md

 Cluster and service are required params.
 Besides them, you'll need to set the region through environment variables.

+The command retrieves the task definition, subnet, and security group from the service automatically.

 ### Providing input

 There are three ways to provide input: